07803492177/swift-evolution/proposals/000a-move-function.md

 have to worry about the low level details and just to write code regardless of the specific calling conventions of the code they are calling.
-But what if we are in a context where we care about such low level details and want some way to guarantee that a value will truly never be used again.
+But what if we are in a context where we care about such low level details and want some way to guarantee that a value will truly never be used again (e.x.: restoring uniqueness to an Array or controlling where the compiler inserts ARC).
 In such a case, we are up a creek and the compiler will not help us.

+NOTE: One could write code using scopes but it is bug prone and one has no guarantee that the property that all future programmers will respect the invariant that one is attempting to maintain.

 ## Proposed solution: Move Function + "Use After Move" Diagnostic